electrickite/luks-tpm2/README.md

 Update Process
 --------------

-The script facilitates the following kernel update process:
+The script facilitates a variety of kernel update flows.
+For example, you could set a temporary passphrase interactively during the update:

   1. Kernel is updated
   2. `luks-tpm2 temp` is called, either manually or via an update hook, and sets